Resultados financeiros 2021

 Unless otherwise indicated, change comparisons refer to the results as at 31 December 2020.

 Xavier Durand, Coface’s Chief Executive Officer, commented:

-3 The distribution proposal will be submitted to the Annual General Shareholders' Assembly to be called for the 12 May 2021.
+The distribution proposal will be submitted to the Annual General Shareholders’ Meeting to be held on 17 May 2022.